blackboard/anthologydevdocs/docs/developer-amifromvmdk.md

 ![AWS Created AMI Complete](/assets/img/AWSCreatedAMIComplete.png)

-26. You can now Use the Blackboard REST and LTI Developer AMI as per https://docs.anthology.com/docs/developer-ami#use-the-blackboard-rest-and-lti-developer-ami from “Configure the specific instance” on to spin up an EC2 instance of the AMI.
+26. You can now Use the Blackboard REST and LTI Developer AMI as per [Use the Blackboard REST and LTI Developer AMI](docs/developer-ami.md#use-the-blackboard-rest-and-lti-developer-ami).
 27. NOTE: Make certain to have a security policy on your EC2 instance that allows HTTP and HTTPS traffic from anywhere.
 Let’s Encrypt will not function correctly without HTTP being open.